ukaea/PROCESS/documentation/proc-pages/physics-models/profiles/plasma_profiles.md

 ##### `calculate_parabolic_profile_factors()`

-This is used by the stellerator module to find temperatue gradiants.
+This is used by the stellerator module to find temperature gradients.
-We first need to find the normalized position in the plasma where the change in the pressure gradient is at a minima or maxima.
+We first need to find the normalised position in the plasma where the change in the pressure gradient is at a minima or maxima.
 This is just when the second derivative of the profile is zero.
 Using the density profile as an example, though this is true for temperature also.

 $$
 T(\rho) = n_{0} \left(1 - {\rho}^{2}\right)^{\alpha_T}